Hornbill-Docs/style-guide/style-guide/tips.md

 When revieing your content, cut any excess words or unrequired sentences.
 This will give your audience the right information to move forward.

 ## Conversational language
 You may use contractions such as let’s, you’re, we’re etc. in a conversational tone when the content calls for it.
 However, if in doubt or unsure, expand the usage.
+For example:
+* x The experience you provide impacts your ability to get and keep the best people.
+That is why organizations are investing in technology to create new digital experiences faster.
+In this report, you will find out why customer and employee experiences matter.
+* ✓ The experience you provide impacts your ability to get and keep the best people.
+That’s why organizations are investing in technology to create new digital experiences faster.
+In this report, you’ll find out why customer and employee experiences matter.

 ## Capitalization
 Capitalize only proper nouns or names or the first word of a sentence, heading or phrase.
 For example: